DiscordMessenger/Purplecord/README.md

 Purplecord is currently not a full featured client.
 The following features are planned:

-- Icons in server list
 - Settings menu
-- Options menu for messages
 - Typing indicator
-- Uploading images from camera roll
 - Saving images to camera roll
 - Member list
 - Quick Search similar to Discord Messenger